The early Hawaiians had no knowledge of modern-day science, physics, or prisms.

 One rainbow is a gift.
 But what about a double rainbow or even a triple rainbow?

 First of all, the raindrops responsible for the single or primary rainbow are very uniform in size, spacing, and numbers.
 That is why a rainbow can change from moment to moment.
 Bright to dull, single to double, full to half.

 Then, we have the double rainbow, which is even more spectacular than the single.
-This one, hovering just out of reach, besides the road, compels people to hop out of their cars and snap photos.
+This one, hovering just out of reach, beside the road, compels people to hop out of their cars and snap photos.
 If you pay close attention, you will notice that the colors are reversed in the second double rainbow.

 After the double rainbow, we have the triple rainbow, which is impossible to describe.
 You must use your imagination and remember the Rainbow Maiden.
 She must have a hand in this!

 And, let’s not forget the very rarely seen MOONBOW…

 This seldomly observed lunar rainbow can only be seen at night and is produced by the light of the moon.
 Usually, when the moon is full or almost full.
 It contains all the rainbow colors, but humans see it as vivid white since it is at night.
 There can be an exceptional moment when the mist and the light create more colors.
 On rare occasions, when the moon is nearly full, and the mist is just right, you can also see the actual arc of a moonbow, just like the regular daytime rainbow, arced across the sky with a pot of gold at the end.
 Maybe, these are the full moon nights when the Maiden can’t sleep?